slarmoo/.github/profile/simon/simonService/simonService.md

 npm install express
 ```

 In the `service` directory, we create a file named `index.js`. `index.js` is the file we will use with **node.js** to start up our web service.
 In index.js we create a very basic simple service by adding very basic Express JavaScript code.
-This includes a temporary endpoint that accepts all HTTP GET requests by specifying `*` as the path.
-We will replace this endpoint later when we define the actual Simon endpoints.
-The code also parses the the arguments that you pass to node.js on startup to determine what HTTP port to use.
+The code parses the arguments that are passed to node.js on startup to determine what HTTP port to use.
 If no port is specified then 3000 is used.
+We then include a temporary endpoint that accepts all HTTP GET requests by specifying `*` as the path.
+Later, we will replace this endpoint later with the ones we defined above.

 ```js
 const express = require('express');